Running a business isn’t only about how to create new products or services, how to sell products or services or how to increase brand awareness.

 You might have monthly subscriptions for certain tools and software or quarterly expenses for purchasing of materials etc.

 The first thing you need to do is list down all these current costs in a document.
-Whether it’s a trivial $6 Google Suite monthly subscription or a one-time $300 website design.
+Whether it’s a trivial $6 Google Workspace (formerly G Suite) monthly subscription or a one-time $300 website design.
 Just note down all your current costs for this month and the next few months.

 Now, examine each item in this expenses document.
 Try to rate them based on how important they are and whether they’re a need or want.